FilipWirsen/Liverpool_fanpage/README.md

 2. All team logos are taken from [Premier Leagues site](https://www.premierleague.com/)
 3. To add shadowboxing to the home page i used [getcssscan](https://getcssscan.com/css-box-shadow-examples)
 4. To add the icons for the social links in the footer i used [Font Awsome](https://fontawesome.com/)

+# Acknowledgements

+Theese are the people and sites i would like to thank for helping me make this project the best i could.

+* My Code Institute mentor Akshat - For guiding and teaching me how to make the best project possible.
+* Liverpools official site - For using the articles and pictures of the team.
+* Premier leagues official site - For using the diffrent team logos and taking inspiration for the schedule page.